 4. Improve Your Internal Linking Practice

-Internal links can not only help you improve your user engagement, but it can also help you rank higher on Google.
-But before we get to the part where we explain how to improve your internal linking practice, first, let’s talk about what exactly internal links are.
+Internal links can not only help you improve your user engagement, but they can also help you rank higher on Google.

 Internal linking is when you link to other pages or posts of your website in a blog post.
 For example, we linked our guide to improving website rankings using the anchor text “rank higher on Google” in the paragraph above.
 Readers can click on that link and it will take them to more of our content for them to check out.